MhmudSameh24/my_shop_project/README.md

 Products are presented on this page, which allows the user to display the information about the product the user has chosen and allows him or her to rate it.
-Also, users can add the product to their cart from this page, there is a section on the right of the page, when the user selects a product all the information about this product is presented in this section, and the button that allows the user to add the product to the cart.
+Also, users can add the product to their cart from this page, there is a section on the right of the page, when the user selects a product all the information about this product is presented in this section and the button that allows the user to add the product to the cart.
 In addition, there is a menu button on the top right of all pages, that allows users to transport between different pages.
 One more thing, there are the search field and filter selection buttons that allow users to filter the products they want to buy or looking for.